HoloArchivists/hollow_memories/README.md

 ### How do I get the highest quality video and audio available?
 New versions of yt-dlp will automatically pick the best quality available without any extra command options.

+### The video file is corrupted!
+* There is an issue with newer FFmpeg releases when there is a different protocol for audio and video.
+* FFmpeg versions before 3.1.4 do not have this issue.
+* Add `-S "proto,codec:av01:m4a"` to your command and it should fix most issues with broken video playback.

 ### How do I do stuff not mentioned here?
 Read the docs.